- Does the Library make the full text of books available on its website?

 - National Academies Press Books

 The National Academies Press (NAP) now makes all PDF versions of its books, currently totaling more than 7,300 titles, available for free download by users.
 NAP is the publisher for the National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council.

 - The Online Books Page: Archives and Indexes

 A large compilation of full-text literature resources on the Web.
 Includes sections on general-purpose collections with substantial English-language listings (large-scale repositories; significant indexes and search aids; and significant smaller-scale archives), foreign language and literature resources, and specialty archives.

-3. Can the Library tell me how much my book, artwork, or other item is worth?
 The Library of Congress neither authenticates nor appraises books, manuscripts, works of art, or individual objects.
 Such services are provided by specialized businesses such as auction houses, professional appraisers, and antiquarian booksellers.
 Many of these businesses are listed in the yellow pages of metropolitan area telephone directories.
 In addition, many professional associations of booksellers and appraisers maintain online membership directories through which you can find a specialist to authenticate or appraise your item.
-See, for example:

 - American Society of Appraisers

 - Antiquarian Booksellers Association of America

 - International Society of Appraisers